How IT teams can improve performance management processes using Microsoft Teams

 Performance reviews are too process-focussed

-What's the future of performance management?
+Weekly10 app for Microsoft is the future of performance management

 The key to having an effective performance process is to move from a pattern of ‘few and far between’ to ‘continuous and super lightweight’ when it comes to performance conversations and management.